Health and Human Services Training Online

 Why should I earn my associate degree from UMA?

-Earning an associate degree from UMA may impact your future by making you stand out to employers and providing you with a strong educational platform to start a new career.
-Let us help you gain the job skills needed to work in healthcare so you are prepared to seek some of the 2.3 million new jobs that are projected through 2024.1
+Earning an associate degree from UMA may impact your future by making you stand out to employers and providing you with a strong educational platform to pursue a new career.
+Let us help you gain the job skills needed to work in healthcare so you are prepared to seek some of the 2.3 million new jobs that are projected through 2026.1

 Our programs include 24/7 tech support that helps you become comfortable with computers and in the online classroom.
-Receive guidance from your instructors and learn what it takes to start a career in the fast growing healthcare industry.1 Outside the classroom, our career services team gets you interview ready so you can start your new career.
+Receive guidance from your instructors and learn what it takes to pursue a career in the fast growing healthcare industry.1 Outside the classroom, our career services team gets you interview ready so you can pursue your new career.

-According to independent research published by Georgetown University, associate degree graduates earn an average of $400,000 of additional earnings over their lifetime.2 An associate degree can open doors to lifelong learning and set the groundwork for future promotions.
+According to independent research published by Georgetown University, associate degree holders on average earn $400,000 more over their lifetimes compared to the earnings for someone with just a high school diploma.2 An associate degree can open doors to lifelong learning and set the groundwork for future promotions.
 Let UMA help you change your future.

 Job outlook for health and human services.

-Professionals in this field may hold support positions like community coordinator, family support worker, human services program specialist, outreach specialist, social services assistant and more.
+People who earn a degree in health and human services may pursue entry-level positions such as community coordinator, family support worker, human services program specialist, outreach specialist, social services assistant and more.
 Possible work environments include child services, veteran outreach organizations, elder care agencies, mental health facilities and public health departments, among others.
-This career field is projected to grow 11% from 2014 to 2024.3
+This career field is projected to grow 16% from 2016 to 2026.3

 Which program is right for you?
 Try our fun and informal personality quiz for inspiration.